Skip to Content

 Backyard tile pool with privacy hedges

 A plunge pool is generally a more compact swimming pool.
-It is slightly larger than a hot tub but smaller than a traditional pool.
+It is slightly larger than a hot tub but smaller than a traditional design.
 It is also referred to as a dipping, immersion, or splash pool.

 The plunge pool’s smaller size allows it to be installed in smaller lots – including your own backyard.
-Since it’s basically a small version of a traditional pool, it pretty much works the same way.
+Since it’s basically a small version of a traditional design, it pretty much works the same way.
+What’s more, its compact size means it uses 80% less water and chemicals, has lower running costs, and is much easier to clean and maintain.

 Types of Plunge Swimming Pools